Interactive LOTTIE Animation with Elementor FREE

 Table of Contents

-In this tutorial, we’re going to explore Lottie animation and how you can implement them in your Elementor websites.
+In this tutorial, we’re going to explore Lottie animation and how you can implement it in your Elementor websites.
 You’ll learn how to make Lottie animations interactive and react to the page scroll.
 This effect is possible to achieve without using Elementor Pro or third-party plugins.
 We’ll be doing all that in the free version of Elementor page builder.

 How to animate an illustration using Adobe After Effects?